ted-spence-avalara/developer-dot/_posts/2018-04-19-introducing-the-new-python-sdk.md

 ### To use the transaction builder

 We realize that having to format the TransactionModel can be complicated and time consuming thus we created a tool called Transaction Builder to help you put together a transaction model, and create it!
-First import the transaction builder constructor into your name space:
+First import the transaction builder constructor into your name space: <br />
 ```from transaction_builder import TransactionBuilder```

 Then, create a transaction builder object: